Guides Guide

 # Or CLI: php bin/console prestashop:theme:enable my-classic-child

-Creating a Child Theme for Hummingbird
+Creating a child theme for Hummingbird

-Hummingbird defines this layer order in its SCSS:
+Hummingbird declares its layer order in SCSS:

 @layer vendors, bs-base, bs-components, bs-custom-components,